University of Technology Sydney

 Description

-Students learn to design atmosphere and to design in time as well as perform historical and contemporary interior architecture detail research.
-Students learn the importance of the digital model and digital media as tools for experimentation, iteration and representation in the common history of architecture and theatre.
-Students gain a broad understanding of historical and current scenographic practice as well as a specific and detailed knowledge of the scenographic language and techniques currently employed by major players in the field.
-Finally, students experiment with and develop their individual and creative scenographic language in concept and representation.
+Students learn to design atmosphere and to design according to a narrative as well as perform historical and contemporary interior architecture detail and object research.
+Students learn the importance of the physical and digital model we well as digital media and moving image as tools for experimentation, iteration and representation in the common history of architecture and theatre.
+Students gain a broad understanding of historical and current scenographic and interior architecture practice as well as a specific and detailed knowledge of the scenographic language and techniques currently employed by major players in the field.
+Finally, students experiment with and develop their individual and creative design language in concept and representation.

 Subject learning objectives (SLOs)